Berlin remembers victims of Christmas market terror attack | DW | 19.12.2020

 Mourners have gathered in the German capital to pay respects to those who died in the 2016 terrorist attack.
 This year's ceremony took place in the absence of Christmas markets.

-Over 100 people gathered in Berlin on Saturday to mourn and remember the twelve victims of the 2016 Islamist attack on a Christmas market in the German capital.
+Over 100 people gathered in Berlin on Saturday to mourn and remember the 12 victims of the 2016 Islamist attack on a Christmas market in the German capital.

 "We will continue to be there for the victims.
 On this fourth anniversary, we remember the families of the victims, the injured and first responders who are still suffering the consequences of the attack today," German Justice Minister Christine Lambrecht said at the ceremony.